-At Supersonic Playground, we use various tools such as Google PageSpeed Insights, GT Metrix and Pingdom Website Speed Test to benchmark the performance of our client websites and to give us a good idea of what might be influencing website speed.
+At Supersonic Playground, we use various tools such as Google PageSpeed Insights, GT Metrix and Pingdom Website Speed Test to benchmark our client websites’ performance and give us a good idea of what might be influencing speed.

 Why is website speed important?

-Google suggests that for a website to be fast, it should load in under 3 seconds on both mobile and desktop devices.
+Google suggests that a website should load in under 3 seconds on both mobile and desktop devices.
 Research conducted by Think with Google tells us that websites that take longer than 5 seconds to load – have a bounce rate of 90% compared to just 32% if it loads in under 3 seconds.
-Moreover, 79% of consumers state they wouldn’t return to a website that was slow to load.
+Moreover, 79% of consumers state they wouldn’t return to a slow website.